andrewsolis/cs401/docs/unit05/flask_docker.rst

 Running Docker Compose
 ----------------------

-To run our Flask application container, we simply use the ``docker-compose up`` verb, which will start up all containers defined in the file.
-Alternatively, we could use ``docker-compose run`` and pass the name of a service to run, in this case, ``flask-app``:
+To run our Flask application container, we simply use the ``docker compose up`` verb, which will start up all containers defined in the file.
+Alternatively, we could use ``docker compose run`` and pass the name of a service to run, in this case, ``flask-app``:

 .. code-block:: console

-   [user-vm]$ docker-compose up
+   [terminal]$ docker compose up
    Creating network "flask-container_default" with the default driver Creating flask-helloworld-app ... done
    Attaching to flask-helloworld-app